genostack/Creating-a-blast-database-with-python/README.md

 ## Project workflow
 - Run a local blast with a query proteome against a subject proteome.
 Conduct a reciprocal blast.
-- Parse blast results for top hit alignment pairs, and extract relevant information to be loaded into tables.
+- Parse blast results for top hit alignment pairs, and load into relational database as a table.
-- Create tables and initialize a new database for your blast results.
+- Create tables and initialize a new database for both species' proteomes.
 - Create program files to access the database and extract information from relevant rows, in order to answer project questions.

 ## Future directions for this project